J-Sanderson/100-days-of-code/log-round2.md

 # 100 Days Of Code Round 2 - Log

+### Day 73: July 17 2018

+**Today's Progress:** Worked through the APIs and Microservices challenges on FCC.
+I've done most of these previously for the old certifications, apart from the exercise tracker.
+FCC didn't provide user stories so I'm piecing together what needs to be done from the example.

+* root request - serves up a static page with two forms, "create new user" and "add exercise"
+* "create new user" requires a username, fires a POST request to /api/exercise/new-user.
+If the userid does not exist, the server returns a JSON object, format {"username": chosenusername, "id": mongodb id(?)} (eg BkDUNPjmm).
+If the username does exist, the server returns the text string "username already taken".
+* "add exercises" requires a user (not name), description of the exercise, duration in minutes, and optionally a date (yyyy mm dd) and fires a POST request to /api/exercise/add.
+The server responds with a JSON object, format {"username": username associated with the ID, "description": desc given, "duration": number given, "id": user's ID, "date": date given} (Date defaults to current date is not specified, format is "Tue Jul 17 2018" etc)
+* finally a GET request is possible to /api/exercise/log with optional parameters to get a user's log.
+I can't seem to get this to work on the example project but it looks self explanatory.
+(I wonder if it would be more user friendly as a form, too?)

+**Thoughts:** This looks like a good project to get myself into, not too complicated (I do think the voting app was too big a jump) but decently weighty.
+Looking forward to it.

 ### Day 72: July 05 2018

 **Today's Progress:** Finished off the outstanding data visualisation challenges with the treemap project.